Shlokatadistance/Employee-Database-/README.md

 9. Exit (getting out of the while loop when a particular button is pressed)

 10. Implement a master switch, which will allow the user to delete the entire database and allows him/her to start the database anew.

+Scope of the Project and the Problem Setting
+THe above program has various applications, especially in organizations where efficient systems to manage data of the employees does not exist.
+Given the fact that even small scale companies can generate tremondous amounts of data, such a system will come in handy to these organizations.
+The data of the employees can be stored in txt files, which can be easily worked upon by this program.
+We are giving all the basic functionalities which are needed in the real world, such as data manipulation and sorting.
+In addition, there are some coding techniques, given in Extra notes, which we will try and implement, so that it makes the entire system more efficient and also user friendly.
+This program can be made use of small companies, which lack the capital or resources, to implement bigger databases, such that it makes their tasks easier.
+With a few more modifications, it can be implemented in relatively larger organizations.
+The aim is to keep the interface simply to understand and work upon.

 EXTRA NOTES:
 Procedure of modification –